parsilab/parsidate/WORKFLOW.md

 - Start by creating a new **feature branch** off `main`.
 - Make incremental commits with clear messages as you develop.
 - Push your branch to GitHub frequently to back up work and enable collaboration.
+- Keep your feature branch up to date by regularly rebasing it onto the latest `main` branch instead of merging, to maintain a clean history.

 ---